webmachinelearning/webnn/device-selection-explainer.md

 The following [proposal](https://github.com/webmachinelearning/webnn/issues/815#issuecomment-3198261369) gained support for a simple accelerator mapping solution (before using the previously discussed fine grained constraints):
 - Expose a context property (or event) to tell whether CPU fallback is active (or likely active).
-- Add a context creation option/hint for telling app preference for NPU and/or GPU accelerated processing.
+- Add a context creation option/hint (e.g. `accelerated: true`) for telling app preference for NPU and/or GPU accelerated ["massively parallel"](https://en.wikipedia.org/wiki/Massively_parallel) processing (MPP).
+    - **Note**.
+This context option makes sense when an error is returned when the implementation overrides the option.
+Otherwise, if instead of returning an error a silent fallback is implemented (which seems the more generic behaviour), then applications could query the following proposed property on the context (albeit after context creation).
+If implementations could detect a CPU fallback, then they could also return an error.
+Whether to expose an error in this case is to be discussed, as it would allow detecting lack of massively parallel acceleration _before_ creating a context.
-As alternatives to the term `"accelerated"`, ["massively parallel computing" (MPP)](https://en.wikipedia.org/wiki/Massively_parallel), or ["highly parallel"](https://link.springer.com/chapter/10.1007/978-1-4613-2249-8_23) (which can be considered a superset of MPP) could be used.
-This could be exposed as a context property (`"mpp"` or `"supportMPP"`) with possible values (following [this guidance](https://github.com/webmachinelearning/webnn/issues/815#issuecomment-2980364545)): `"no"` (or empty string, for likely no support for neither GPU nor NPU), `"maybe"` (e.g. fully controlled by the underlying platform which makes a best effort for MPP, but CPU fallback may occur), `"probably"` (e.g. controlled by the underlying platform which reports best effort for MPP, with CPU fallback being unlikely).
+- Add a context property named `"accelerated"` with possible values (following [this guidance](https://github.com/webmachinelearning/webnn/issues/815#issuecomment-2980364545)): `"no"` (or empty string, for likely no support for neither GPU nor NPU), `"best-effort"` (e.g. fully controlled by the underlying platform which makes a best effort for MPP, but CPU fallback may occur), `"probably"` (e.g. controlled by the underlying platform which reports best effort for MPP, with CPU fallback being unlikely).

 ## History